missystar/Went/User-Guide.md

 # Special SMS Interception

 I'm sure you already know the normal SMS you receive from friends and family once in a while.
-But in fact, there are two other types of SMS which AIMSICD aims to intercept and wanr you about.
+But in fact, there is another type of SMS which AIMSICD aims to intercept and warn you about.
 Here's a short explanation:

-##### Class0 / Flash SMS / Popup SMS / Alert SMS
+##### Type0 / Silent SMS / Stealth SMS / Ping SMS

-This type of SMS indicates that this message is to be displayed on the MS immediately and a message delivery report is to be sent back to the SC.
-The message does not have to be saved in the MS or on the SIM card (unless selected to do so by the mobile user).
-This type of SMS is not necessarily dangerous.
+Law enforcement agencies are very often [see this German article](http://www.heise.de/newsticker/meldung/Zoll-BKA-und-Verfassungsschutz-verschickten-2010-ueber-440-000-stille-SMS-1394593.html) sending out so-called "Silent SMS" (also called Stealth SMS / Ping SMS), which is is a **Type0 SMS**.
+That means that those SMS do not show up on a display of a target device, nor trigger any acoustical signal when received.
+But when they are delivered they generate a delivery receipt and, most importantly, are recorded in a data retention database together with the location of a mobile phone which received it.
+There's no need for an IMSI-Catcher then.
+Reliable detection of silent SMS will be trivial to the usefulness of AIMSICD.

+AIMSICD is not yet able to detect this type of message.
+You may [help us adding that feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!

-If AIMSICD intercepts a Flash SMS (Class0), you will immediately see an Alert on your screen:
+If AIMSICD intercepts a Flash SMS (Type 0), you will immediately see an Alert on your screen:

 ![SilentSMS-Alert](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/SilentSMS-Alert.png)